1. Stress hormones in ADHD¶

 - Also with artificial glucocorticoid administration (dexamethasone)

 8.1.
-Dexamethasone as a drug for ADHD¶
+Dexamethasone as a medication for ADHD¶

 W